epw1624/avy-bot/README.md

 # avy-bot
-Discord bot that provides avalanche forecasts
+Discord bot that provides avalanche forecasts from the Avalanche Canada API